oap-project/text2sql-gluten/README.md

+## Text2SQL

+This project is LLM-based and it can help users to translate a query specified with human-readable text to Spark SQL statement, then acquire the answer after Spark's execution.

-# Summary of GitHub Repositories
+## Summary of GitHub Repositories

 texttosql: https://github.com/oap-project/text2sql-gluten